 In the late 1990s and early 2000s, increased availability of credit, subprime lending, and rising home values contributed to the creation of a housing bubble that crashed in 2008, setting off a wave of foreclosures and a long-lasting economic recession that continues to the present.
 High rates of foreclosures across the country have created housing problems including rising vacancy rates, abandonment, blight, and declining property values.
-In Michigan, foreclosure rates and associated issues were exacerbated by persistently high unemployment rates for much of the last decade.
-While vacancies and foreclosures in Antrim County were not as severe as other parts of the state, increases in foreclosure activity have nevertheless had an adverse effect on home sales, property values and vacancy rates: between 2007-2011, property values in Antrim County declined by 25%, according to analysis by the Center for Michigan.
-Leelanau County is also significantly impacted by other vacant housing issues as well, primarily those associated with seasonal homes.
+Michigan, foreclosure rates and associated issues were exacerbated by persistently high unemployment rates for much of the last decade.
+While vacancies and foreclosures in Benzie County were not as severe as other parts of the state, increases in foreclosure activity have nevertheless had an adverse effect on home sales, property values and vacancy rates: between 2007-2011, property values in Benzie County declined by about 15%.
+The regional and County housing markets are significantly impacted by other vacant housing issues as well, primarily those associated with seasonal homes.